Inside FX’s “Fearless” Rise To TV Domination

 “We still love the magic of creativity, ambition, and artistry.
 I want the show that isn’t just another version of a show I’ve seen before,” Landgraf says.
 “Atlanta comes along and I’ve just never seen anything like that.
 If we, through our own fear and our own cautiousness, either verbally or nonverbally told Donald ‘you better not fail’ or ‘we’re just not comfortable with not understanding this,’ [we wouldn’t be taking risks.]”

-“Certainly when you run a business you have a lot of competitive challenges you’ve got to be solving them all the time.
+“Certainly when you run a business you have a lot of competitive challenges.
 But ultimately problem solving can stifle creativity, in the sense that if you have to know the answers today, then all you can come up with [are the best answers for that day],” Landgraf continues.
 “In the most innovative answers, there’s a process of risk taking.
 There is a process of trial and error.
 And so I’ve gotten less scared and maybe that’s why we chose ‘Fearless.’
 I have gotten less scared of not knowing the answer.
 One of the things that we’re really good at as an organization is we’re good at not having to know the answer.”